 Every campus building is equipped with an emergency evacuation sign that illustrates the emergency evacuation route.
-Additionally, campus facilities that are located in the 100-year flood plain have flood specific emergency instructions.
-These instructions are located on the CUPD emergency management website (www.colorado.edu/emergencymanagement/).
+Additionally, campus facilities that are located in the 100-year floodplain have flood specific emergency instructions.
+These instructions are located on the CUPD Emergency Management website.
 The CUPD emergency management website also provides information and instructions about hazards that are likely to affect campus.